This guide assumes you have deployed an application to the

 <deployment version="1.0"> <prod> <region active="true">aws-us-east-1c</region> </prod> </deployment>

-Now you are ready to build and deploy the application:
+Now you are ready to build and submit the application revision:

-- Add the compile version information to the application package:
+Add the Vespa Cloud compile version to the application package:

 $ mvn vespa:submit -DapiKeyFile=$HOME/Downloads/TENANTNAME.pem

 The application revision is now being tested and (if successful) deployed to the production zones prescribed in your deployment.xml.

 You can track deployment progress and view logs in the console.